flyway/flywaydb.org/documentation/database/redshift.md

 Due to Redshift limitations `ALTER TABLE` and `DROP TABLE` for **external tables** cannot run within a transaction, yet Flyway doesn't autodetect this.
 You can work around this limitation and successfully execute such a statement by including a `VACUUM` statement in the same SQL file as this will force Flyway to run the entire migration without a transaction.

+The v2 driver is only supported from v2.0.0.5, and only then by Flyway setting the connection property `enableFetchRingBuffer=false`.
+We recommend using the latest v1 driver for the time being.
+See [here](https://github.com/aws/amazon-redshift-jdbc-driver/issues/4) for more details.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/database/cockroachdb">CockroachDB <i class="fa fa-arrow-right"></i></a>